singh-man/books/crackingTheCoding/18_advancedTopics.md

 - Base Case: Prove the statement is true for P(b).
 This is usually just a matter of plugging in numbers.
 - Assumption: Assume the statement  is true for P(n).
-- Inductive  Step: Prove that ifthe statement is true for P(n), then it's true for P(n+1).
+- Inductive  Step: Prove that if the statement is true for P(n), then it's true for P(n+1).

 This is like dominoes.
 If the first domino falls, and one domino always knocks over the next one, then all the dominoes must fall.